Campaign Against the Levels Motorway Protest at the Senedd

 - Breeding waders – lapwing, snipe, redshank and curlew all breed locally across the Levels, with further species on the Newport Wetlands reserve.

-- 144 Nationally Notable or Red Data Book invertebrate species including water beetles and dragonflies) have been recorded from the Gwent Levels.
+- 144 Nationally Notable or Red Data Book aquatic invertebrate species including water beetles and dragonflies have been recorded from the Gwent Levels.

 The Levels also supports the nationally scarce rootless duckweed (Wolffia arrhiza).
 This is considered to be the world’s smallest flowering plant and occurs nowhere else in Wales.